 The following links offer more information on keeping your dog safe through the recovery period:

 Above: It is essential to keep your recovering dog on the lead whenever outdoors.
 Photo: Attie owned by Maia D’Costa-Kalsi and family

 A regular routine is important during recovery.
 Recovering dogs cope better once they learn when to expect meal times, toilet breaks, and any quality time spent with the owner.
 It is also helpful to set aside quiet times during which your dog should expect no interaction from you (especially during the night, of course).
 For details on the daily routine during recovery, try the following links:

-If your dog is not walking normally, then a tailored exercise programme is indicated from the start.
-Severely-affected dogs may be unable to move their hind legs at all to start with, and physiotherapy exercises are particularly important in getting these dogs moving correctly again.
-These dogs recover mainly through neural plasticity (the ability of the central nervous system to adapt to meet functional demands) Fouad & Tetzlaff 2012.
-Improvement will therefore not happen while the dog is lying in a cage or dragging himself about, but will be triggered by practice of coordinated movements and postures (e.g. getting up, standing, sitting and stepping).
-Exercises aim to achieve this improvement.
-It’s essential that exercises are performed safely and correctly, so ask your vet to refer your dog to a canine physiotherapist who is experienced in canine neurological cases.
+If your dog is not walking normally, a tailored exercise programme is indicated from the start.
+Practising basic coordinated activities will help them to recover.
+For example, getting up, standing, sitting and stepping.
+It’s essential that any exercises are performed safely and correctly.
+Ask your vet to refer your dog to a canine physiotherapist who is experienced in canine neurological cases.
 Tip: Ask your physiotherapist to start teaching you how to do the exercises with your dog, so that you can continue the good work between physio sessions.